hulkima/PDRec/README.md

 ```

 ## Acknowledgement
-The structure of this code is largely based on [DiffRec](https://github.com/YiyanXu/DiffRec) and [SASRec](https://github.com/pmixer/SASRec.pytorch).
+The structure of this code is largely based on [DiffRec](https://github.com/YiyanXu/DiffRec) and [SASRec](https://github.com/pmixer/SASRec.pytorch) and the dataset is collected by [Amazon](https://nijianmo.github.io/amazon/index.html) and [RecBole](https://github.com/RUCAIBox/RecBole-CDR).
 Thanks for these works.